IzzyLeech/Moto-Junkie/README.md

 ### Navigation Bar

-The navigation bar is implement with logo on the left side which will lead the user back to the top of the page when clicked.
-The links to each section on the right side that smoothly scroll to each section.
-The header section is in postion sticky for the use of having the navigation to scoll with movement through the site.
+The navigation bar is implemented with a logo on the left side which will lead the user back to the top of the page when clicked.
+The links to each section on the right side smoothly scroll to each section.
+The header section is in position sticky for the use of having the navigation to scroll with movement through the site.

 * Desktop

 ![Navigation bar](wireframe/nav-bar.png)

-Example of the finished navigation bar with logo, four links.
+Example of the finished navigation bar with logo, and four links.

 ![Navigation hover](wireframe/nav-hover.png)

-Example of the hover effect in practice for visual impaired user.
+Example of the hover effect in practice for the visually impaired user.

 ![Navigation Bar Hamburger](wireframe/nav-bar-ham.png)

 Example of the Hamburger Menu Icon when the screen is sized down for tablet.

-Mobile Devices

 ![Navigation Bar Hamburger Open](wireframe/nav-bar-ham-open.png)